Git links are now available on the developer panel in the following screens:

 For necessary permissions that GitLab users must have for creating branches/merge requests, see GitLab Documentation: Permissions

-For example, if GitLab is connected to Jira, create a merge request by clicking Create merge request.
+For example, if GitHub is connected to Jira, create a pull request by clicking Create merge request.
 The following dialog is displayed:

 If you want to create a pull request for GitHub, click Create pull request.